ydahal1/ydahal1/ReadMe.md

 I know you are here for jokes, No worries !!
 Here are some new ones.
 Keep checking back for more laugh-out-loud jokes, brought to you by the dynamic duo of Chat GPT and GitHub Actions! __If they are not funny, blame OpenAI__

-You know what they say about cliffhangers...
+I'll tell you what often gets over looked... garden fences.

 [
-Fri Jul 18 00:30:03 UTC 2025
+Sat Jul 19 00:29:45 UTC 2025
  ]